PartialVolume/shredos.x86_64/README.md

 ```
 ### Important ShredOS files and folders when building ShredOS from source

-#### ../board/shredos/doimg.sh
+#### ../board/shredos/make_img_file.sh
-doimg.sh is a bash script, the main purpose of which is to generate the .img file located in output/images/.
-However it is also used to copy the pre-compiled .efi file and other files such as the shredos.ico, autorun.inf for Windows, README.txt.
+make_img_file.sh is a bash script, the main purpose of which is to generate the .img file located in output/images/.
+However it is also used to copy the compiled .efi file and other files such as the shredos.ico, autorun.inf for Windows, README.txt.
 The contents of board/shredos/version.txt is also used to rename the .img file with version info and the current date and time.

+#### ../board/shredos/make_iso_file.sh
+make_iso_file.sh is a bash script, the main purpose of which is to generate the .iso file located in output/images/.
+The contents of board/shredos/version.txt is used to rename the .iso file with version info and the current date and time.

+#### ../board/shredos/grub.cfg
+The USB image's GRUB configuration, which both the BIOS and UEFI bootloader will use.

+#### ../fs/iso9660/isolinux.cfg
+The ISO image's ISOLINUX configuration, which the BIOS bootloader will use.

+#### ../fs/iso9660/grub.cfg
+The ISO image's GRUB configuration, which the UEFI bootloader will use.

+#### ../fs/iso9660/efigrub.cfg
+The ISO image's EFI-embedded GRUB configuration, which the UEFI bootloader will use to search the ISO9660 filesystem.

 #### ../board/shredos/fsoverlay/etc/shredos/version.txt
 This file contains the version information as seen in the title on nwipe's title bar, i.e. '2021.08.2_22_x86-64_0.32.023'.
 This version ingformation is also used when naming the .img file in ../output/images/ ../board/shredos/fsoverlay/etc/shredos/version.txt is manually updated for each new release of ShredOS.